Water extinguishers are the original fire extinguisher and still one of the most used.

 • 9 litre

-How water extinguishers work:
+How do water fire extinguishers work:

 Water has an extreme cooling effect.